-1. Create original artwork that expresses the unique personal vision of the student.
+1. Create original artwork that expresses the unique personal vision of the student and present a final show of original artwork that will be open to the school and the public.

-- 2. Demonstrate a working knowledge of the history and central theories of Fine Art. - 3.
-Articulate central issues in the philosophy of aesthetics and the appreciation of Fine Art. - 4.
-Articulate a Reformed Christian perspective as it relates to historical and contemporary theories and concepts on Fine Art. - 5.
-Create a final show of original artwork that will be open to the school and the public.
+2. Demonstrate a working knowledge of the history and central theories of Fine Art.

+3. Articulate central issues in the philosophy of aesthetics and the appreciation of Fine Art and a Reformed Christian perspective as it relates to historical and contemporary theories and concepts on Fine Art.